 On Jan.
-1, 2019, ARRT will begin using a new cut score for the Radiation Therapy examination.
+1, 2020, ARRT will begin using a new cut score for the Nuclear Medicine Technology (NMT) examination.
 Although we’ll continue to report the exam’s cut score as a scaled score of 75, the new cut score will require passing candidates to answer a few more questions correctly than they had to in the past.

 The VA will pursue hiring Registered Radiologist Assistants (R.R.A.s) in its medical centers across the country.